opensearch-project/documentation-website/_dashboards/index.md

 </tbody>
 </table>

-# Install and Create OpenSearch Dashboards
+# Install and create OpenSearch Dashboards

-After installing OpenSearch, you can install OpenSearch Dashboards, with different installation methods to choose from.
+After installing OpenSearch, you can install OpenSearch Dashboards, with different installation methods to choose.
 For more information, see [OpenSearch Installation Instructions](https://opensearch.org/docs/latest/opensearch/install/index/).

 You can follow these steps to create a dashboard using sample data.